buildbuddy-io/buildbuddy/docs/workflows-config.md

   Defaults to `"amd64"`. `"arm64"` is also supported when running under `os: "darwin"`, but requires using self-hosted Apple silicon (ARM-based) Mac executors running on a dedicated `workflows` pool.
+- **`pool`** (`string`): The executor pool name for running workflows.
+  This option has no effect unless `self_hosted: true` is also specified.
+- **`self_hosted`** (`boolean`): Whether to run the workflow on self-hosted executors.
+The executor's default isolation type will be used to run workflows.
+Unless `pool` is also specified, the configured pool name for the self-hosted workflow executors must be `"workflows"`.
+  This option is ignored for macOS workflows, since macOS workflows are always required to be self-hosted.
 - **`container_image`** (`string`): The Linux container image to use (has no effect for Mac workflows).
 Supported values are `"ubuntu-18.04"` and `"ubuntu-20.04"`.
 Defaults to `"ubuntu-18.04"`.